ivanvaladares/navimi/README.md

 # Navimi - Simplicity focused SPA library

 > Navimi is a minimalist JavaScript library to create SPAs without a build process. <br>
-> This library also does not force you to take an imperative or reactive approach.
-You can mix and match they way you like it. <br>
+> You will not be forced to take an imperative or reactive approach.
+Go the way you like it. <br>
 > There is also no need to learn TypeScript, Babel, Webpack...
 You can use them if you want but you don't need.

 ## Features